But we're in love: Talking to teens about sex

 - You found your son and his girlfriend home alone in his room.

 - You found condoms or birth control pills in your teen’s room.

 - You found out your daughter was pregnant.

 Start thinking about these scenarios before they happen.
-While you may not be able to control your teen's behavior, you can prepare and control your response to his or her behavior.
+You might not be able to control your teen's behavior.
+But you can prepare and control your response to that behavior.

 Centers for Disease Control and Prevention.
-(2013).
-Adolescent and School Health.
+(2017).
+Adolescent and school health.

 Schaefer, C. E. & DiGeronimo, T. F. (1999).
-How to talk to teens about really important things: Specific questions and answers and useful things to say.
-San Francisco, CA: Wiley.
+How to talk to teens about really important things: specific questions and answers and useful things to say.